Last Updated On:

 Thus, the lack of a mobile site or the presence of an unoptimized one can severely hamper your search rankings.
 Even if a user is using a desktop to run their search queries, a site with a better mobile experience will rank higher.

 Their move represents a major reversal in the way Google views your web content.
 Thereby impacting how it prioritizes crawling and indexing.
-But what does this mean for your marketing, specifically your SEO efforts?
+But how does mobile-first indexing affect your marketing, specifically your SEO efforts?

 Impact of Mobile-First Indexing